-"It also has neutralising effects on the digestive system and helps keep the gut functioning optimally," adds Duigan.
-"It's also a wonderful way of balancing your pH levels, which helps reduce inflammation and calms the central nervous system—this helps our clients stay calm, de-stressed and energised."
+"It also has neutralizing effects on the digestive system and helps keep the gut functioning optimally," adds Duigan.
+"It's also a wonderful way of balancing your pH levels, which helps reduce inflammation and calms the central nervous system—this helps our clients stay calm, de-stressed and energized."

 One 2014 study into chlorophyll's link with weight loss and cravings found that supplementing with this green pigment daily markedly reduced body weight in overweight women and helped reduce levels of bad cholesterol.